 We take care of "owies," and, if needed, paramedic service is available.
 Please ask any security officer or employee to assist you.

 Denver Zoo is a casual, family-oriented organization.
 Footwear is required at all times.
 We suggest you dress comfortably, wear good walking shoes and check the local weather report before you leave for the zoo.
 In Colorado, it is often a good idea to bring an extra layer just in case.
 Ensuring that the zoo is family friendly is an important part of the zoo experience.
 In that spirit, we ask you to use discretion and common sense.

 No, Denver Zoo does not generally accept animal donations from private individuals.
 Many animals in our collection are carefully managed by a Species Survival Plan (SSP) and we coordinate managing these populations by working with other zoos and accredited organizations.
 This helps us make sure that we have a healthy animal population and know as much as possible about each animal before they arrive.

-If you have an animal you want to find a new home for, please contact our Guest Care Center at 720-337-1400 for information about specific animal rescue organizations.
+If you have an animal you want to find a new home for, please contact our Call Center at 720-337-1400 for information about specific animal rescue organizations.

 Many visitors to Denver Zoo spend an average of 1-3 hours at the zoo, but how long you stay is really up to you!
 We offer food, restaurants and activities that can offer an entire days worth of fun and memories for you and your family.

 Please keep in mind, Denver Zoo will close 1 hour and 45 minutes after the last ticket entry time.
 Timed tickets are required for entry.